This time I’m covering some quality of life improvements that Mixbus offers. Seemingly little things that make day-to-day studio life much easier.

 Editing dialog, vocals, bass guitar, wild synth leads etc.. is so fast.
 While this workflow is reproducible in other products, nothing else I’m aware of provides such a fluid and simple experience out of the box.

 This post took 3 hours to research, screenshot, write and edit.
-If you appreciate the information presented then please donate!
+If you appreciate the information presented then please consider joining patreon or donating!